 A more detailed parameter prompt

-- The simplest parameter query will give you an exact match criteria, meaning that the query will search for the exact text you enter in the prompt.
+- The simplest parameter query will give you an exact-match criteria, meaning the query will search for the exact text you enter in the prompt.
 However, you can turn any type of criteria into a variable criteria.
 Simply type your prompt text in brackets in the part of the criteria where you would normally put a search term.

 For example, in a normal query we could find orders that were placed between two dates by using the criteria Between x AND y, and replacing the x and y with the first and second dates, respectively.
 To turn this into a parameter criteria, we would simply replace the x and y with the text we want to appear in the prompt.
 Our variable criteria might look like this: Between [Enter the start date:] AND [Enter the ending date:].
 These prompts would appear:A parameter query using more complex criteria